-North of Tyne Combined Authority (NTCA) is committed to giving every child in our region the opportunity to thrive.
-That’s why in June 2021, NTCA’s Cabinet approved a Child Poverty Prevention Pilot for the North of Tyne.
+The North of Tyne Combined Authority (NTCA) is committed to giving every child in our region the opportunity to thrive.
+That’s why in Summer 2021, NTCA’s Cabinet approved two pilot programmes, the Child Poverty Prevention Pilot and the Education Improvement pilot for the North of Tyne.

 1.What does the programme of poverty interventions look like?

 We know that interventions work best when they are tailored, evidence-based and make use of trusted community settings and expertise.
-For this reason, NTCA has commissioned Rocket Science to gain an understanding of existing poverty interventions across our area; what works well, what doesn’t and what can we learn from national best practice.
+For this reason, NTCA commissioned Rocket Science to gain an understanding of existing poverty interventions across our area; what works well, what doesn’t and what can we learn from national best practice.

-What role can employers have in tackling child poverty?
+3.What role can employers have in tackling child poverty?

 Data tells us that employment is not always a route out of poverty.
 Besides paying a decent wage, employers can take practical steps to support employees experiencing financial insecurity.

+The Working with Employers pillar of the Child Poverty Prevention Programme is being delivered by social enterprise Society Matters cic.
 Society Matters’ approach involves supporting employers across the North of Tyne area to step up their support to employees, particularly in developing strategies to improve their financial wellbeing.
 The Society Matters team has developed a Poverty Reduction Framework for employers, which will be tested and evolve with understanding of regional best practice.